 Pool Fencing Laws & Regulations in NSW

-Southern Cross Frameless Glass will install a Pool Fence compliant with NSW laws.
-As a NSW licensed professional, you can trust us to provide you the advice required to avoid the hefty penalties for non-compliance.
-More importantly by keeping your pool legally fenced, you will keep your children and guests safe.
+Southern Cross Frameless Glass will install a Pool Fence compliant with NSW Laws.
+As a NSW licensed professional, you can trust us to provide compliant glazing products.
+More importantly keeping your pool legally fenced will keep your children and guests safe.

-You must, by State law, have a four sided fence around any pool that can be filled with more than 300mm of water.
-This includes inflatable and portable swimming pools.
-However it is not as simple as getting any fence installed.
-The requirements for pool fencing vary depending on when the pool was built and where the pool is located and there are physical and technical requirements.
+You must, by State law, have a four sided fence around any pool that can be filled with more than 300mm of water, this includes inflatable and portable swimming pools.
+However, it is not as simple as getting any fence installed.
+The requirements for pool fencing vary depending on when the pool was built, where the pool is located and if there are physical and technical requirements.

-For pools built before 1 August 1990: Access to the pool from the house must be restricted at all times.
+For pools built before 1st of August 1990: Access to the pool from the house must be restricted at all times.
 Windows and doors may form part of the barrier, but they must be compliant.

-For pools built between 1 August 1990 and 1 July 2010: The pool must be surrounded by a fence that separates the pool from the house.
+For pools built between 1st of August 1990 and 1st of July 2010: The pool must be surrounded by a fence that separates the pool from the house.
 Some exemptions apply to pools on very small properties (less than 230 square metres), large properties (2 hectares or over) and those on waterfront properties.

-For pools built after 1 July 2010: All new pools must be surrounded by a fence that separates the pool from the house.
+For pools built after 1st of July 2010: All new pools must be surrounded by a fence that separates the pool from the house.

 If you have a door that forms part of a pool barrier you must make sure that: